shivahalder/How-To-Use-Virtual-Private-Network-For-Dummy/README.md

 - **Deploy an app** — Node.js, Python, PHP behind Nginx as a reverse proxy
 - **Set up a database** — MySQL or PostgreSQL
-- **Add email** — Use a separate mail service (Mailgun, Resend, Google Workspace) rather than hosting your own
+- **Add email** — Use a mail service (Mailgun, Resend, Google Workspace) instead of hosting your own
 - **Harden your server** — Disable root SSH login, set up fail2ban

 ---